52km (one way)

 This is the westernmost point of the drive, so now make a gentle turn and head north-east back towards the coast.
 The road passes through South Johnstone, another historic sugar-cane centre.
 If you’re keen to learn more about the industry that built this region, take a detour off the main route to visit the Australian Sugar Heritage Centre in Mourilyan.
 There’s an impressive collection of photographs, books, documents and old equipment.

 Your mini-road trip finishes in Innisfail, the largest town on the Cassowary Coast.
 Most of the town was destroyed by a cyclone in 1918 and had to be completely rebuilt, making Innisfail the art deco capital of Australia.
 Wander through the centre where the streets are lined with charming brightly coloured buildings.
-Take a cruise along the Johnstone River to explore the World Heritage-listed Wet Tropics Rainforest and keep an eye out for saltwater crocodiles sunning themselves on the sandbanks.
+Take a cruise along the Johnstone River with Snapping Tours to explore the World Heritage-listed Wet Tropics Rainforest and keep an eye out for saltwater crocodiles sunning themselves on the sandbanks.